New A&S | Maxwell Certification Gives Students an “Edge” After Graduation

 - Internships: On-site professional experience, with reflective writing guided by a faculty mentor through CAS/MAX 270 or CAS/MAX 470, or a departmentally sponsored internship course;

-- Study Abroad: Semester-long study at one of our seven Syracuse Abroad centers or with a World Partner program, or enrollment in a course that includes a travel abroad component; and
+- Study Abroad: Semester-long study at one of our five nationally recognized Syracuse Abroad centers or with a World Partner program, or enrollment in a course that includes a travel abroad component; and

 - Community Engagement: Sustained work that contributes to the community, accompanied by opportunities for reflection.
 Examples include participation in the engaged humanities program, serving as a peer mentor, completion of a service-learning course, or serving as an intern for a community organization such as La Casita or the Community Folk Art Center.